-Most of the teachers who have gone through any kind of training, must be familiar with the ‘Learning Pyramid’.
+Most of the teachers who have gone through any kind of training, must be familiar with the concept of ‘Learning Pyramid’.
 It is widely used in various professional courses including teacher training.
 The learning pyramid shows us how much retention of learning is achieved through various teaching techniques.

-Students learn least when teacher conducts classes by passive teaching methods such as lecture, and learn more by active teaching methods for instance, practice or teaching others.
+Students learn the least when teacher conducts classes by passive teaching methods such as lecture, and learn more by active teaching methods for instance, practice or teaching others.

 National Training Laboratories, Bethel, Maine developed and used this diagram called ‘Learning Pyramid’ in the early 1960s which shows various approaches of teaching and the percentage of retention of learning.